MATF-Software-Verification/2024_Research_2024-clang-semantic-checks/README.md

 1. Checkers need to be registered in file `clang/include/clang/StaticAnalyzer/Checkers/Checkers.td`.
 To do so, add the following checker declarations in the said file in `InsecureAPI` section:
     ```
+    def SecuritySyntaxChecker : Checker<"SecuritySyntaxChecker">,
+      HelpText<"Base of various security function related checkers">,
+      CheckerOptions<[
+        CmdLineOption<String,
+                      "Warn",
+                      "List of space-separated function name to be warned about. "
+                      "Defaults to an empty list.",
+                      "",
+                      InAlpha>
+      ]>,
+      Documentation<NotDocumented>,
+      Hidden;

     def strdup : Checker<"strdup">,
       HelpText<"Warn on uses of the '_strdup' function">,
       Dependencies<[SecuritySyntaxChecker]>,